cosc2336-ds-alg/assg00/README.md

 that you think you are finished and ready to have the work evaluated.
 The instructor may give feedback during your development, or at the end.
-You should notice that your final commit is now passing all of the build tasks on GitHub.
+You should notice that your final commit is now passing all of the build tasks on GitHub in the `Feedback` `Pull Request`.
 This is a good sign for the assignment.
 Though passing all of the tests may not mean you have completed all of the work successfully yet.
 For example, at times you may need to implement some functions or code in a specific way, and if you do not do this, even though you may be passing the tests, you may not be given full credit unless you correct your implementation to follow the instructions.
 Likewise, you may be asked to follow particular style or formatting guidelines of your code.
 For example, you will be required to provide function documentation for all of your functions, like the comments before the 2 functions you were given here.

 # Assignment Submission

-For this class, the submission process is to correctly create a pull request with changes committed and pushed to your copied repository for grading and evaluation.
+For this class, the submission process is to correctly create a pull request with changes committed and pushed to your classroom repository for grading and evaluation.
 For the assignments, you may not be able to complete all tasks and have all of the tests successfully finishing.
 This is OK.
-However, you should endeavor to have as many of the tasks completed before the deadline for the assignment.
+However, you should endeavor to have as many of the tasks completed before the deadline as possible.
 Also, try and make sure that you only push commits that are building and able to run the tests.
 In this practice assignment, 50 points out of 100 were assigned to correctly building.
 In general, a commit will